-For a UE configured with the higher layer parameter ResourceConfigType set to 'semi-persistent'.
+For a UE configured with the higher layer parameter reportConfigType set to 'semiPersistentOnPUCCH’ .

-- when a UE receives an activation command [10, TS 38.321] for CSI-RS resource(s) for channel measurement and CSI-IM/NZP CSI-RS resource(s) for interference measurement associated with configured CSI resource setting(s) in slot n, the corresponding actions in [10, TS 38.321] and the UE assumptions (including QCL assumptions provided by a list of references to TCI-RS-SetConfig's, one per activated resource) on CSI-RS/CSI-IM transmission corresponding to the configured CSI-RS/CSI-IM resource configuration(s) shall be applied no later than the minimum requirement defined in [10, TS 38.133].
-If a TCI-RS-SetConfig in the list is configured with a reference to an RS associated with QCL-TypeD', that RS can be an SS/PBCH block, periodic or semi-persistent CSI-RS located in same or different CC/DL BWP.
+- when a UE receives an activation command [10, TS 38.321] for CSI-RS resource(s) for channel measurement and CSI-IM/NZP CSI-RS resource(s) for interference measurement associated with configured CSI resource setting(s), and when the HARQ-ACK corresponding to the PDSCH carrying the selection command is transmitted in slot n, the corresponding actions in [10, TS 38.321] and the UE assumptions (including QCL assumptions provided by a list of reference to TCI-State’s, one per activated resource) on CSI-RS/CSI-IM transmission corresponding to the configured CSI-RS/CSI-IM resource configuration(s) shall be applied no earlier than slot n+3Nslotsubframe,µ.
+If a TCI-State referred to in the list is configured with a reference to an RS associated with ‘QCL-TypeD', that RS can be an SS/PBCH block, periodic or semi-persistent CSI-RS located in same or different CC/DL BWP.